EncyclopediaRed/btcamp-87826/content/careers.md

     background_image: /images/leaf-light-grey.svg
     headline: Join Büt Camp
     subtitle: >
-     We are in the historic downtown of Blacksburg in southwest Virginia.
-The town is rated among the best places to live, study and work in the country, adjacent to a world-class university and research institue.
-In the middle of the New River valley, it is between the Blue Ridge and the Alleghany mountains, surrounded by many national parks.
-Outdoor activities are countless and year-round.
-The town has a mix of urban and country living.
+     Büt Camp is nestled in the historic downtown of Blacksburg in southwest Virginia.
+Blacksburg is an Appalachian jewel, rated among the best places to live, study, and work in the country, and adjacent to a world-class university and research institute.
+Outdoor activities are countless and year-round with a mix of urban and rural living.
-     </br> </br> <h2><b> Benefits </b></h2>  We offer exciting work opportunities since we have small cross functional teams, flexible work schedule with liberal Remote Work policy, Paid Health Insurance for Employees and their loved ones, 401k with employer matching from Day 1, fitness allowance to subsidize your Gym fees, Long term and short term disability insurance, as well as Paid Time Off and Holidays. <br />
+     </br> </br>
+     <h2><b> Benefits </b></h2>
+     100% paid Health/Dental/Eye insurance on day one<br />
+     100% Matched 401k<br />
+     Fitness/Gym subsidy<br />
+     Four (4) weeks paid-time-off (PTO) in the first year <br />
      </br> </br> <h2><b> How to apply </b></h2>  Please send your resume to careers@bütcamp.com. <br />

   - type: header_section